 12. Dominion Election Act

-By Baker County Tourism Travel Baker County/ Flickr Copyright 2022In the 19th and 20th centuries, Asian peoples began immigrating to Canada.
+In the 19th and 20th centuries, Asian people began immigrating to Canada.

 The Dominion Elections Act was rescinded in 1948 and came into effect in 1949.
 But, the disenfranchisement of Canadians who went from Asia was finally put to an end after World War II.

-In 1920, to allow the involuntary enfranchisement for Indigenous men, the Indian Act was amended.
-However, there was a poor response to this amendment that resulted in objections from Indigenous communities.
+In 1920, to allow the involuntary enfranchisement for Indigenous men, the Indian Act was amended.ย However, there was a poor response to this amendment that resulted in objections from Indigenous communities.
 Because of this, the amendment was repealed, and voluntary enfranchisement was introduced.

 13. Canada Election Act

-After Indigenous peoples were removed from coverage of the Indian Act and were enfranchised, they were granted rights identical to that of other Canadian citizens.
+After Indigenous peoples were removed from coverage of the Indian Act and were enfranchised, they were granted rights identical to those of other Canadian citizens.
 And now, both Asian and indigenous women could vote.